 Steps for Creating an Employee Development Plan

 1. Analyze Skills and Set Goals

-The first step in creating an employee development plan is to conduct a skill gap analysis.
-You can read about skill gap analysis here, but for a quick recap, these are the stages:
+The first step in creating an employee development plan is to conduct a skill gap analysis:

-- Look at industry trends: See if there are new kinds of development initiatives that may be more relevant to your organization and employees
+- Look at industry trends: See if there are new kinds of development initiatives that may be relevant to your organization and employees.

-- Set goals: Having reference points, including KPIs on development completion and manager approval, to determine if the employee development plan was successful are crucial for understanding if your employees are gaining the expertise and knowledge needed for their professional careers.
+- Set goals: Set evaluation points, including KPIs, for metrics like course completion rates and manager approval, to determine if the employee development plan was successful.
+This is crucial for understanding if your employees are gaining the expertise and knowledge needed for their careers.